This is a blog post for the www.pianoworks.co.uk website. For more information about

 In a wine-making region of Germany, around the 1400s, a young man named Johannes observed these presses and wondered if they could be extended to other areas.
 He ventured into the printing of text and sought to improve on the existing machines.
 And while he was not the first to use the screw press for printing text, he did come up with improvements for the process of doing so.
 Among his innovations were a movable under-table which allowed sheets below the press to be quickly changed, the use of a more durable oil-based ink instead of water-based ones, and a method itself for mass-producing the movable type blocks more quickly.
 Johannes Gutenberg's press revolutionised the printing world.
 But he didn't just stop there.

-And as the technology improved, and cleaner and clearer ways of printing developed, more instrument parts could be printed on one page, and this encouraged composers to write works of larger scale involving more instruments.
+Technology has always influenced the styles of music right throughout its history.
+Chordal romantic music was made possible by improvements in the piano.
+The future of rock music was changed by the invention and assimilation of the electric guitar.
+And as Gutenberg technology improved, and cleaner and clearer ways of printing developed, more instrument parts could be printed on one page, and this encouraged composers to write works of larger scale involving more instruments.
 If you compare a musical score by Bach, and one from the earlier Renaissance, you can see the vast difference in scale.
 The Gutenberg press, adapted from its forefathers, the wine presses of the medieval era, allowed the spread of printed music across Europe fairly quickly and indirectly inspired works that were larger in scale.
 Cheers!

 For more information about piano lessons in Muswell Hill, Crouch End and surrounding areas, please visit the pianoworks.co.uk site by clicking here.